 Primary care providers can help support patients at risk for suicide using brief interventions.
-These can be utilized during the period between assessment and referral to follow-up behavioral health care.
-These brief interventions may also assist care teams to begin offering safer suicide care in areas where access to behavioral health care is limited.
+These can be utilized during the period between assessment and referral to follow-up behavioral healthcare.
+These brief interventions may also assist care teams to begin offering Suicide Safer Care in areas where access to behavioral health care is limited.
 Brief interventions include: